kg4zow/remarkable.jms1.info/src/info/updates.md

 Things like custom templates, static screens, and other "unofficial" customizations will be gone.

-If your customizations were installed using [RCU](http://www.davisr.me/projects/rcu/), the custom files themselves will still *exist* under the `/home/` filesystem, but the reMarkable software won't *know* that they exist.
-When you connect the tablet to RCU after upgrading, RCU will detect these "un-linked" files and offer to re-link them, which will make the reMarkable software know about them again.
+If your customizations were installed using [RCU](http://www.davisr.me/projects/rcu/) ...

+* **For custom splash screens**, RCU stores *copies* of your files under the `/home/root/.local/share/davisr/rcu/splash/` directory.

+    When RCU connects to the tablet after an upgrade, it will notice that these files are not the same as the ones in `/usr/share/remarkable/` directory (where the reMarkable software stores them), and offer to copy them into place for you.

+* **For custom templates**, RCU stores your files in the `/home/root/.local/s hare/remarkable/templates/` directory.
+The `/usr/share/remarkable/templates/` directory (where the reMarkable software's built-in templates are stored) will contain *symbolic links* to these files.

+    When RCU connects to the tablet after an upgrade, it will notice the custom files without their corresponding symlinks, and will offer to "re-link" them for you.

 Other methods of customizing the tablet may have their own mechanisms to automatically re-install themselves.
-If worse comes to worst, you may have to just re-load the files, and (in the case of templates) find every page which *was* using the old template, and update it to use the one you just reloaded.
+If worse comes to worst, you may have to just re-upoad the original files.

+If you do this, you will then have to go through every notebook in the tablet and find every page which *was* using the old template.
+These pages will now have no visible template, because (1) every time RCU uploads a PNG/SVG template, it assigns a random UUID as the filename within the tablet, and (2) the page's metadata will be pointing to the *old* UUID.
+As you find each page, you'll need to update them to use the *new* template from the on-screen menu.

+### Automatic updates will be enabled

+**Every OS upgrade will turn on the "Automatic updates" flag.**

+This is because the files which control whether the automatic update service is running or not, are contained in the filesystem with the OS itself.
+The files within the image are set up so the service is enabled.

+If you don't want this enabled, you will have to remember to disable it after every OS upgrade.
+If you don't do this, the tablet may download and install OS updates by itself, and you won't know anything about it until you see the black bar at the bottom of the screen, telling you that an update has been installed, and you need to reboot.

+**If this happens to you**, and you don't want to upgrade, the [Undo a firmware update](#undo-a-firmware-update) section below explains how to undo it.

 ## Upgrade in Steps